xyresh/cpu/README.md

 0x01  |  Move Value to register
 0x02  |  Move from register to memory
 0x03  |  Move from memory to register

+the emulator can run in interpreter mode by parsing `./cpu i` as your command line argument, or "run" mode, by `./cpu r <file name>`. you can directly write machine code in hexadecimal instructions form. an example would be:
+Instruction in hex | Description
+100A0F05           | add 10 15 to r5
+B0050000           | push r5 to stack
+A0000000           | set program counter to 0 (jump to 0)
+00000000           | program finish